daniel-molina/visualequation/doc/UI.md

 Legend:
 *   X: Used.
 *   Y: Used and at least another alternative is provided.
-*   U: It autoinserts upper-case version of character.
+*   U: It auto-inserts upper-case version of character.
 *   A: Avoided.
 *   S: Left free to avoid collision with desktops/operative system keybindings.
 *   ?: Unknown/undecided.